A Day in the Life of a Screenwriter

 I turn on the coffee by 3:50 am.
 I’m at my desk, coffee in hand by 4.00 am.
 This is just the best, most focused time for me to write.
 It’s as if the entire world has gone quiet for me and I am very aware of its consideration and that I must use this time wisely before said world feels the need to get back to its agenda and tap me on my shoulder, ring on my phone, ding in my texts, or holler from another room.
 It’s a ritual, I know it’s a ritual, and I’ve come to respect it.
 Jack Kerouac lit a candle when he began to write, then blew out the candle when he was done.
 That was his ritual and it focused him.

 The first thing I do is make sure nothing extraneous is on my desk.
 It’s very clean, ordered (I like straight-edges to be aligned at right angles and no, I don’t have O.C.D.), and I like to have a yellow legal pad with a blank page in front of me.
 Everything else, such as bills, student work to read, the refinance of my mortgage, all go in stacks of priority on the floor that sometimes my chair rolls over.
 I do all my writing in red ink.
 I don’t know why.
 It has to be a very fine-point pen and it has to be red.
-I read that Prince composed all his music and lyrics in purple ink, so I’m in good company.
+I read that Prince composed all his film and lyrics in purple ink, so I’m in good company.

 After a good two, two-and-a-half hours of work, I always try to fit some exercise in…yoga two mornings a week, spinning on my stationary bike two mornings a week, a light no-frills workout two mornings a week (and really, I don’t have O.C.D.), followed by breakfast spent over the morning paper.
 The exercise thing I find vital in a line of work that is so stressful and sedentary and solitary; and I find, too, that I’m in a much better frame of mind and more creative on those days when I exercise, than on those days when I do not.
 It might be a total placebo, but I’ll take what I can get.
 I would use small animal sacrifice if it gave me the same result.